gabrielgellner/DiffEQ/design_plan/calling_structure.md

     2) giving it explicit points in array `trange`

 For the first case it is not clear to me is what points are returned if the 2-elemnt version are given.
 Does it return the underlying steps taken?
+Upon further thinking version 1) is silly to implement.
+What does it by you vs the explicit version `linspace(tstart, tend, nsteps)` or similarly `tstart:stepsize:tend` as both of these are `AbstractArray` types in Julia I have no need to support the earlier Matlab syntax.

 For a different look using `NDSolve` in Mathematica returns an interpolating function instead of an array of values.
 You are then responsible for calling